 The Mahana Point Cliff Jump on Nusa Ceningan Island attracts thrill seekers from around the world.
-A 10 meter diving platform hangs over the rocky cliffs at Mahana Point.
+A 10-meter diving platform hangs over the rocky cliffs at Mahana Point.
 Mahana Point Ceningan is a must-see location on the Nusa Islands.
 Make a day of cliff jumping, surfing, swimming and relaxing over at Mahana Beach.

 Nusa Ceningan island can be visited on a day trip from Nusa Lembongan.
 There is a yellow suspension bridge that connects the two islands together.
-If you want to stay on Nusa Ceningan island you can find a number of accomodation options.
-One spot that I am familiar with is the Le Pirate Beach Club, which has an in house restaurant/bar, infinity pool over looking the ocean and gorgeous blue and white beach shacks on the oceans edge.
+If you want to stay on Nusa Ceningan island you can find a number of accommodation options.
+One spot that I am familiar with is the Le Pirate Beach Club, which has an in-house restaurant/bar, infinity pool overlooking the ocean and gorgeous blue and white beach shacks on the ocean’s edge.
 CLICK HERE to book in advance as it is quite the popular spot.

 WHERE TO FIND MAHANA POINT CLIFF JUMP

 The cliff jumping spot at Mahana Beach can be found on the south-west tip of Nusa Ceningan island.
 It is very close to Blue Lagoon, which is another one of my favourite locations on Nusa Ceningan island.

-When you arrive to Mahana Beach you will see a restaurant on the cliffs and this is where the cliff jumping platform can be found.
-There is a fee of 50,000 Rupiah to jump which is a little bit expensive in my opinion, though the owner uses this money to maintain the upkeep of the 13 meter diving platform.
-The restaurant here on the cliffs have a range of food options available, cold drinks and excellent service.
+When you arrive at Mahana Beach you will see a restaurant on the cliffs and this is where the cliff jumping platform can be found.
+There is a fee of 50,000 Rupiah to jump which is a little bit expensive in my opinion, though the owner uses this money to maintain the upkeep of the 10-meter diving platform.
+The restaurant here on the Mahana Point cliffs has a range of food options available, cold drinks and excellent service.

 Mahana Point is also a well known surfing location on Nusa Ceningan.
-The left hand reef break attracts medium to large swells and it works best on high tide.
-Surfboards can be rented from the owner of the restaurant for a reasonable price of 60,000 Rupiah for 2 hours.
+The left-hand reef break at Ceningan Surf attracts medium to large swells and it works best on a high tide.
+Surfboards can be rented from the owner of the restaurant at Mahana Point for a reasonable price of 60,000 Rupiah for 2 hours.

-There is a smaller diving platform that sits at about 5 meters above the sea level it is recommended to warm yourself up on before braving the much higher 13 meter cliff jump.
+There is a smaller diving platform that sits at about 5-meters above the sea level it is recommended to warm yourself up on before braving the much higher 10-meter cliff jump.